hdShang/arxiv-daily/docs/cs-LG/2025-08-26/papers/250819366v4-grounding-the-ungrounded-a-spectral-graph-framework-for-quantifying-.md

 ---
 layout: default
-title: Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs
+title: "Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs"
 ---

 # Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs